 AMD Ryzen 3 vs Intel Core i3

 Intel i3 processor is one of the most popular processors released over the last decade.
-It has become the standard choice for most budget laptops or PC.
+It has become the standard choice for most budget laptops or PCs.
 But how do the Intel Core i3 processors compare with other popular processors like the AMD Ryzen 3?
-Now, let’s compare the on-paper specifications and see which one is better.
+To make a fair comparison we have taken the two most popular processors from each side and laid down a detailed comparison between the two comparing AMD Ryzen 3 vs Intel Core i3.

 AMD Ryzen 3 vs Intel Core i3: Specifications